tobya/DocTo/pages/all/ConvertDirToFileRemoveTXT.md

 {
-    "title" : "How do I delete a file after Conversion? " }
+    "title" : "How do I delete a file after Converting it to  TXT?  " }

-How do I delete a file after Converting it to a Text File (TXT)?
+How do I delete a file after Converting it to  TXT?
 -

 When you carry out a conversion, sometimes you would like to remove the origional file.
 This is particuarily useful when converting a directory.